 With fewer families with children buying homes, demand for family-sized rental housing is high

 As the price to purchase a single-family home is going up fast, and new home construction is plugging along slowly, families with children are looking elsewhere for housing options.
-One increasingly popular option is renting a house.
+For those wondering which side to take in the homeowners vs renters dilemma, one increasingly popular option is renting a house.
 Single-family rentals are in high demand among various demographics, including families with kids, and they have increased in number by 3.6 million units in one decade.
 The multifamily industry is also doing a pretty good job of keeping up with the increased demand for larger-sized apartments.
 The number of family-sized apartments (with 2 bedrooms or more) increased by more 1.1 million new units since 2006 in large-scale buildings (50 units or more) alone.
 Add to these numbers rental apartments located in smaller-sized buildings, and you have what looks like a generous stock of rental housing available for families.

 Yardi Matrix apartment data shows that nationally more than half (52%) of the apartments built between 2006 and 2016 are family-sized (2 bedrooms or larger).
 41% are 2-bedroom apartments, 9% are 3-bedroom apartments and 2% have 4 bedrooms or more.
 Metropolitan Miami, Phoenix, Riverside, Charlotte, Orlando, and San Diego — which have some of the highest net gains in renter households with kids in the country — are building over 54% of the new apartments as 2-bedroom units or larger.
 Generally, the metro areas that saw the largest numerical increases in renter families with children have built a fair share of family-sized apartments.

 Apartment construction by number of bedrooms in the 30 largest metros (2006-2016)